mity/mustache4c/README.md

  * [ ] **Partials** (`{{>foo}}`):
        Mostly implemented.
 Partials do not yet inherit their indentation from parent template.
-That's why four [spec tests][spec-partials] are failing.
+That's why three [spec tests][spec-partials] are failing.

  * [x] **Set Delimiter** (`{{=<% %>=}}`):